MainMannerz/Open-Source-Game/README.md

 Codename Armageddon (Old Version) is a extraction game project I worked on long ago with poor scripting skills and other open source assets.
 This open source version has the looting system removed since it's a paid product.
-The looting system is called LootMod if you're interested.
+The looting system is called LootMod (made by BrotalityG) if you're interested.

 Please take note that the game is messy since I made this with poor knowledge and game developing skills.